MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/drag-and-drop.md

 ## Enable dragging

 To enable dragging on an element, set its [**CanDrag**](/uwp/api/windows.ui.xaml.uielement.candrag) property to **true**.
-This make the element--and the elements it contains, in the case of collections like ListView--draggable.
+This make the element—and the elements it contains, in the case of collections like ListView—draggable.

 Be specific about what's draggable.
 Users won't want to drag everything in your app, only certain items, such as images or text.